indeedeng/proctor/README.md

 _payload_ is only included if the test definition contains payload values and a [payload type](http://indeedeng.github.io/proctor/docs/specification/#payloads).

 If test groups you are expecting are not in the _groups_ mapping, it's possible that an [eligibility rule](http://indeedeng.github.io/proctor/docs/terminology/#eligibility-rule) excludes them, or there was no identifier with the proper test type.
 Ensure that you have appropriate default behavior for these situations.
-This default behavior would also be useful if your Proctor Service instance goes down or stops responding.
+This default behavior would also be useful if your Proctor Pipet instance goes down or stops responding.

 ##### context